Field Dictionary

 Code Structure: [Acquisition]-[Conditioning]-[Detection]

 Each of the three steps requires a 2-character broad uppercase code (XX).
-You can optionally append two lowercase characters (xx) to designate a specific hardware subtype (e.g., ICsu for Integrated Canister, Summa).
+You can optionally append two lowercase characters (xx) to designate a specific hardware subtype (e.g., ICep for Integrated Canister, electropolished.)
 The blocks must be separated by hyphens.

 Key Rules: